tvl83/DeveloperDocumentation/src/content/sphero/reference.md

     Simple Response

 This stores the attached macro definition into the temporary RAM buffer for later execution.
-Any existing macro ID can be sent through this command and it is then renamed to ID FFh.
+Any existing macro ID can be sent through this command and it is then renamed to `ID FFh`.
 If this command is sent while a Temporary or Stream Macro is executing it will be terminated so that its storage space can be overwritten.
-As with all macros, the longest definition that can be sent is 254 bytes (thus requiring DLEN to be FFh).
+As with all macros, the longest definition that can be sent is 254 bytes (thus requiring `DLEN` to be `FFh`).

 You must follow this with a Run Macro command to begin execution.